shigehiro-t/IX2025-VPN-config/Router1.md

   no ip address

+  ip filter ike-list 1 in

+  ip filter ike2-list 1 in

+  ip filter natt-list 1 in

+  ip filter ipsec-list 1 in

-  ip filter udplist 1 in
+  ip filter icmp-list 1 in

   shutdown